hamed65kz/ISC-Challenge-Without-Boost/README.md

 In summary, we monitor socket events and perform asynchronous reads on sockets that are ready.
 Worker threads pick ready sockets from a queue and execute recv() calls in asynchronous mode.
 After processing the message, the socket is moved to a write-ready queue.
 Subsequently, worker threads pop sockets from this write queue and perform send() operations.

-The Rest(Node and Messaging mechanism) is the same and didnt changed.
+The rest(node and messaging mechanism) is the same and didnt changed.

 #### Task Distribution Strategy for Router Worker Threads